Later this month, landowners in 25 Queensland local government areas will receive new land valuations.

 When your unimproved valuation rises, if you are leasehold your rents will increase (rent rises are capped at no more than 10 per cent per year).
 If you own a Grazing Homestead Perpetual Lease and are considering freeholding, you should do so before 1 July 2021, after which your freeholding price will increase.

 Depending on how your rates are struck, an increase in unimproved value may also result in higher rates as this is usually the basis of determining council rates.

 Unimproved value is the value of your land in its natural, undisturbed condition, recognizing potential.
 It is the amount for which rural land could be expected to sell for, without physical improvements such as structures, fences, clearing, yards and water.

 How are they determined?

 We encourage members to look at your unimproved values and ensure they are correct.
-If your value is incorrect/too high compared to other properties in the area, it could mean that your unimproved value is wrong, meaning the amount of rates and rent you are paying are incorrect.
-It could result in large savings in your rates and rent objecting to your new valuation if you believe your unimproved value is too high.
+If your value is incorrect or too high compared to other properties in the area, it could mean that your unimproved value is wrong, meaning the amount of rates and rent you would potentially pay are incorrect.
+Contesting this value could result in large savings in your rates and rent if you believe your unimproved value is too high.

 Support for AgForce members

-AgForce is initially running two ZOOM Conference calls to talk through these issues and provide a little more detail for those wanting to have a conversation.
-These details are coming soon.
+AgForce will be running two Zoom conference calls to talk through these issues and provide more details for those wanting to have a conversation.

-Your Regional Manager is also available to talk this through, and where necessary, put you onto the right person for further support or advice, whether that be John Moore at AgForce or someone else.
+Your Regional Manager is also available to discuss your situation and where necessary put you in contact with the right person for further support or advice.

 We will also provide regular updates in our member e-newsletter Action, as we go through these land valuation reviews.
 AgForce will remain in close contact with the Valuer-General throughout this exercise and ensure the voice of members is heard in their deliberations.